-Blogging is the need of the hour; you will find millions of blogs over the internet that gives you insight on several of topics that are in the world.
-The blogs not only give you the information about the things you look out for, but they also give you the keen insight about the details, reviews, information and about everything the blog is related too.
-The biggest advantage of a blog being, you can access it anywhere from the internet and various new people can be added to the blog to share their knowledge and views over the blog.
+Blogging is the need of the hour; you will find millions of blogs over the internet that gives you insight on several topics that are in the world.
+The blogs not only give you the information about the things you look out for, but they also give you a keen insight into the details, reviews, information, and about everything the blog is related to.
+The biggest advantage of a blog is, you can access it anywhere from the internet and various new people can be added to the blog to share their knowledge and views over the blog.

 To run a blog, you need a platform.
 A platform that provides you to set up your own blog where you can share your views.
 There are many blogging platforms that are available on the internet for new and old bloggers and many of them are free and they encourage the writers and the people who want to convey to the masses about anything a solid ground to stand on.
-The most popular blogging platform over the internet is no doubt the WordPress.
-The WordPress is the first choice of the bloggers around the globe and it accounts for nearly 20% of the total internet.
-The WordPress is not only just easy to use and share things too, but the very easy working and free hosting allows user to do many things over the WordPress.
+The most popular blogging platform over the internet is no doubt WordPress.
+WordPress is the first choice of bloggers around the globe and it accounts for nearly 20% of the total internet.
+WordPress is not only just easy to use and share things too but the very easy working and free hosting allow users to do many things over WordPress.

-With the gaining popularity of the WordPress comes a little confusion.
-Many people find themselves asking a question when they are about to set up their blog on the WordPress, the question is – Self hosted WordPress or WordPress.com?
+With the gaining popularity of WordPress comes a little confusion.
+Many people find themselves asking a question when they are about to set up their blog on WordPress, the question is – Self-hosted WordPress or WordPress.com?
 What does this actually mean?
 Well, let’s have a look!

 Blogging is just the part of the blogging site you put up.
 You have to complete your blog along with the static pages, the pages that give out the details about the blog and the author of the blog.
 As you need to publish things that fit the structure of the blog, this comes in handy.